-The original building, located at 521 W. State Street, dates back to 1918 and served as the Cole & Davis Drygood Store.
+The original building, located at 521 W. State St., dates back to the early 1900s, serving as a dry goods store, first as Joe J. Mickle and Son and later as Cole & Davis.
 The Plaza Theatre officially opened on April 4, 1941.
 The opening show premiered at 7 p.m. and starred Robert Young, Randolph Scott, Dean Jagger, and Virginia Gilmore in “Western Union.”
-The Plaza was the third theatre on the downtown square, all of which were owned and operated by H.R.
+The Plaza was one of three theatres on the downtown square, all of which were owned and operated by H.R.
 (Bis) and Jennie Bisby.

-The Plaza opened as a cornerstone location on the downtown square and was the most modern complex available in the suburb area.
-In 1950, the current façade was designed by Dallas architect Jack Grogan.
+The Plaza opened as a cornerstone location on the downtown square, and was the most modern theatre complex in the suburban area.
+In 1950, the current façade was designed by Dallas architect Jack Corgan.
 Following the advent of television, the success of local area theatres suffered.
-The Bisbys removed themselves from active participation in the late 1950’s and rented the facility to other theatre operators.
+The Bisbys removed themselves from active participation in the late 1950s and rented the facility to other theatre operators.

-In the mid to late 1970s, the facility was utilized as a performance center for local country-western groups.
+In the 1970s and 80s, the facility was utilized as a performance center for local country-western groups.
 After Mrs. Bisby’s death, John Skelton, trustee of the estate, donated the Plaza Theatre to the City of Garland in December 1991.

 The Plaza Theatre also hosts awe-inspiring paintings of Historic Downtown Garland by nationally recognized artist Bruce Cody.